My First Karva Chauth As A Christian

-Karva Chauth occurs in October.
+Karva Chauth occurs in October/November and is nine days before Diwali in the Hindu calendar.
 It is of huge significance for an Indian woman after she gets married.
-This fast takes place from sunrise to moon rise.
-“A newly married woman is given the utmost importance by relatives and immediate family members when she observes her first fast for the well-being, prosperity and longevity of her husband.
+This fast takes place from sunrise to moonrise.
+“A newly married woman is given the utmost importance by relatives and immediate family members when she observes her first fast for the well-being, prosperity, and longevity of her husband.
 She is showered with blessings of blissful married life and loads of Karva Chauth gifts especially by her mother-in-law.”
-Source: http://www.karvachauth.com/.

 Hence, I decided to keep Karva Chauth for my husband because although I am Christian, I understand the purpose of fasting and praying.
-And why wouldn’t I do something so simple and worthwhile for my husband.
+And why wouldn’t I do something so simple and worthwhile for my husband?!
 Is it easy, heck no!
-If you have fasted before then you know your body yearns for sustenance , you feel weak, and just want to sleep.
-Nonetheless, if you are mentally prepared and focused then it isn’t as difficult on you.
+If you have fasted before then you know your body yearns for sustenance, you feel weak, and just want to sleep.
+Nonetheless, if you are mentally prepared and focused then it isn’t as difficult for you.
 As the saying goes, those things most worth having in life are the hardest to obtain/take the most work and dedication.

 - As you may remember in the ultimate guide to meeting the parents, praying keeps my husband and I on one accord.